HL7/VhDir/source/pages/_includes/vhdir-validation-intro.md

 Each VerificationResult resource must have:
 1. At least one target in `verificationResult.target`
 1. A coded representation of how often the target is validated in `verificationResult.need`
-1. At least one coded representation of the target's current validation status in `verificationResult.status`
+1. A coded representation of the target's current validation status in `verificationResult.status`
 1. A date/time when the target's validation status was last updated in `verificationResult.statusDate`
 1. A coded representation of whether the target is validated against a primary source(s) in `verificationResult.validationType`
 1. At least one coded/text representation of the process by which the target was validated in `verificationResult.validationProcess`
 1. A coded representation of what happens if validation of the target fails in `verificationResult.failureAction`
 1. For each primary source described:
     1. At least one coded/text representation of the type of primary source in `verificationResult.primarySource.type`
-    1. At least one coded/text representation of the method for communicating with the primary source in `verificationResult.primarySource.validationProcess`
-    1. A coded indication of whether the primary source can push updates/alerts in `verificationResult.primarySource.canPushUpdates`
-1. For each attestation source described:
-    1. One coded/text representation of who is providing attested information in `verificationResult.attestation.method`
-    1. One date on which the target was attested to in `verificationResult.attestation.date`
+1. Information about the source of the attested information in `VerificationResult.attestation`, including a reference to a Practitioner or Organization resource representing the source of the information in `VerificationResult.attestation.source`
 1. For each validator described:
     1. One reference to the Organization resource for the validator in `verificationResult.validator.organization`